 Associate Professor

 Bonita Sharif, Ph.D. is an Associate Professor in the School of Computing at University of Nebraska - Lincoln, Lincoln, Nebraska USA.
 She received her Ph.D. in 2010 and MS in 2003 in Computer Science from Kent State University, U.S.A and B.S. in Computer Science from Cyprus College, Cyprus.
 Her research interests are in software engineering, eye tracking, empirical studies, software visualization, human factors, and software traceability.
 She has authored over 80 refereed publications.
 She serves on numerous program committees in various leadership roles including ASE, ESEC/FSE, ICSME, ICSE, VISSOFT, SANER, and ICPC.
 She also reviews for SE journals TSE, TOSEM, EMSE and RE.
 She served as general chair of VISSOFT 2016 and ETRA 2018 and 2019.
 In 2014, she served as Program Co-Chair for VISSOFT and currently is steering committee chair.
-Sharif has graduated two Ph.D. students and 16 Masters students and is currently supervising 1 Ph.D. student.
+Sharif has graduated two Ph.D. students and 16 Masters students and is currently supervising 1 Ph.D. student and several undergraduate students.
 Sharif is a recipient of the NSF CAREER award and the NSF CRI award related to empowering software engineering with eye tracking.
 She directs the Software Engineering Research and Empirical Studies Lab at UNL.

 Service Profile on conf.researchr.org

-Google Scholar Citations - h-index: 30 , total citations: 3247 (Date accessed: June 1, 2024)
+Google Scholar Citations - h-index: 30 , total citations: 3484 (Last Date accessed: Feb 1, 2025)

 Software Engineering Research and Empirical Studies Lab at UNL